Dartmouth Engineering PhD Degree Program

 First-Year Phase

-Each student works with a faculty advisor and two additional engineering faculty members.
-This group helps each student develop a first-year program of study, which the student emails to the Thayer registrar during the first week of the term.
-A typical first-year program of study includes:
+During the first year of the PhD program, you will prepare for formal candidacy by taking courses and participating in faculty-directed research projects.
+See notes for new PhD students (.pdf) and the Typical Thayer PhD Process (.pdf).
+Each student works with a faculty advisor and two additional Thayer faculty members.
+This group helps each student develop a first-year program of study, which the student submits to the Thayer Registrar during the first week of the term.

-Annual Advisor Meeting
+Advisors & Annual Advisor Meeting

 At the end of each year, students meet with their faculty advisor to review grades, goals, achievements and future plans in research, formal coursework, and extracurricular activities.
 This meeting, and a corresponding written report, is required for every year that a student remains registered in the PhD program.

-Following the first-year meeting, before the fall of second year, the advisor provides the Thayer registrar a written report describing a student's annual performance.
+Following the first-year meeting, before the fall of second year, the advisor provides the Thayer Registrar a written report describing a student's annual performance.

 Following a positive outcome of this first annual meeting, the student is expected to complete the oral qualifier examination before the end of the Fall term.